Jennifer Beals: Film

 Beals had a minor role in the 1980 film My Bodyguard, then came to fame with her starring part in Flashdance.
 The third-highest grossing U.S. film of 1983, Flashdance is the story of 18-year-old Alex, a welder by day and sensual dancer by night, whose dream is to be accepted someday at an illustrious school of dance.
 Beals was cast for this key role while still a student at Yale.
 She was nominated for a Golden Globe and the film received an Academy Award for Best Song.
 Many of Beals's elaborate dance moves were actually performed by dance double Marine Jahan.
 Gymnast Sharon Shapiro performed the flips as a body double for actress Beals.

-After she filmed Flashdance, Beals resumed her studies, making only one film during that time: playing the titular character The Bride with singer-actor Sting, a gothic horror film loosely based on the 1935 classic Bride of Frankenstein, shot during her summer break.
-She also appeared as Cinderella in the eponymous episode of Faerie Tale Theatre, opposite Matthew Broderick.
+After she filmed Flashdance, Beals resumed her studies, making only one film during that time: playing the title role in The Bride with singer-actor Sting, a gothic horror film loosely based on the 1935 classic Bride of Frankenstein, shot during her summer break.
+She also appeared as Cinderella in an episode of Faerie Tale Theatre, opposite Matthew Broderick.
 Beals was asked by Joel Schumacher to do St. Elmo's Fire but turned it down, preferring to stay at Yale.

 After graduating from Yale in 1987, Beals resumed her acting career, playing the love interest in the boxing film Split Decisions opposite Craig Sheffer.
 Starring opposite Nicolas Cage, she portrayed a lusty and thirsty vampire in 1989's Vampire's Kiss.

 In 1995, Beals and Denzel Washington co-starred in Devil in a Blue Dress, a period film based on a Walter Mosley novel featuring L.A. private detective, Easy Rawlins.
 Beals plays a biracial woman passing for white.
 That same year she appeared with Tim Roth in two segments of the four-story anthology Four Rooms, one of which was directed by her then-husband, Alexandre Rockwell.

 Rockwell had previously directed her in the 1992 independent film In the Soup, which was a Grand Prize winner at the Sundance Film Festival.
 In 2003, she played one of the sequestered jury members in the film adaptation of Runaway Jury.

 She had a leading role in 2006's The Grudge 2, sequel to the hit horror film of two years earlier.
 In 2010, Beals reunited with Denzel Washington in the post-apocalyptic action drama The Book of Eli, where she played a blind woman who is the mother of Mila Kunis' character and a consort of a local despot played by Gary Oldman.

-Beals portrayed UCLA Bruins gymnastics head coach Valorie Kondos Field, in the Full Out movie about Ariana Berlin.
+Beals portrayed UCLA Bruins gymnastics head coach Valorie Kondos Field, in the film Full Out, about Ariana Berlin.

-In 2017, the actress played the role of Samantha Kingston's mother, in the film version of Before I Fall.
+In 2017, Beals played the role of Samantha Kingston's mother, in the film version of Before I Fall.

-In 2019, she played the role of Karen in the romance movie After.
+In 2019, she played the role of Karen in the romantic film After.